Lü Bu: In popular culture

 Lü Bu appears in the video game Fate/EXTRA as a Berserker-class Servant possessed by Rani VIII.
 He later appears in the same class as a Servant able to be summoned by the protagonist in the mobile game Fate/Grand Order.
 He reappears in Fate/Extella and Fate/Extella Link as a playable Servant.

 Lü Bu appears as a girl in the manga-anime Ikki Tousen, Ryofuko-chan, and Koihime Musō.
 In these media, Lü Bu is usually known by the Japanese name Ryofu Hōsen.

 In the collectible card game Magic: The Gathering, there is a card named "Lu Bu, Master-at-Arms", in the Portal Three Kingdoms set.

-Lü Bu appears as a character in the manga Record of Ragnarok, regarded as "The Strongest Hero in the History of Mankind."
+Lü Bu appears as a character in the manga Record of Ragnarok, regarded as "The Strongest Man in Human History."
 He is the first combatant on the human side, and confronts the god Thor in the battle of Ragnarok.
 His backstory was retold as a bored man with no competition who can match his strength.
 He is also the main character of the spin-off manga Ryo Fu Hō Sen Hishōden.
+In the anime adaptation of Record of Ragnarok he is voiced in the original Japanese by Tomokazu Seki & in the English dub by Kaiji Tang.

 In The God of Highschool, Lü Bu appeared as a source of borrowed power for Yu Mira.
 Mira's borrowed power is of the general, which is loosely based on the historical figure of the same name.
 This power gives her several abilities such as enhanced strength and the ability to summon a red horse (based on Red Hare, the legendary steed of Lü Bu).

 Lu Bu is a playable character in the Mobile/PC Game Rise of Kingdoms.

+The Swedish power-metal band Sabaton released the song A Tiger Among Dragons on their 2025 album Legends, which centers on the life and deeds of Lü Bu.